 Certain situations can cause toilet paper woes, so it's best to be prepared.
 Few things are worse than being shy on some comforting tissue after you do your duty.
 Good news!
 You can use plants as toilet paper should the situation call for it.
 Learn which plants you can use as toilet paper and get growing so you're never caught short.

-Toilet paper has only been standard for about a century, but humans had to use something to wipe up.
-The wealthy used fabric and washed themselves, but everyone else used what was at hand, which in most cases turned out to be plants.
+Toilet paper has only been standard for about a century, but humans always have had to use something to wipe up.
+The wealthy used fabric and washed themselves but everyone else used what was at hand, which in most cases turned out to be plants.

 Toilet paper substitutes are something you should think about.
 Why?
 Imagine a world without toilet paper.
 It's not a pretty thought but you can be prepared by growing your own.
 These plants aren't flushable but can be buried to compost naturally.
 In some cases, using leaves for toilet paper is better for the environment and your bum.